kant/Detectron.pytorch/README.md

 - **It supports three pooling methods**.
 Notice that only **roi align** is revised to match the implementation in Caffe2.
 So, use it.

 - **It is memory efficient**.
-For data batching, there are two techiniques available to reduce memory usage: 1) *Aspect grouping*: group images with similar aspect ratio in a batch 2) *Aspect cropping*: crop images that are too long.
+For data batching, there are two techniques available to reduce memory usage: 1) *Aspect grouping*: group images with similar aspect ratio in a batch 2) *Aspect cropping*: crop images that are too long.
 Aspect grouping is implemented in Detectron, so it's used for default.
 Aspect cropping is the idea from [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch), and it's not used for default.

-  Besides of that, I implement a customized `nn.DataParallel ` module which enables different batch blob size on different gpus.
+  Besides of that, I implement a customized `nn.DataParallel` module which enables different batch blob size on different gpus.
 Check [My nn.DataParallel](#my-nndataparallel) section for more details about this.

 ## News